nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)

 ### Color
 use `color` parameter in plot function. color can be a known color like `'red'` string or a hex color like `'#0F0F0F'`.
-You can use online color pickers like this to generate hex codes from colors
+You can use online color pickers like [this](https://cssgenerator.org/rgba-and-hex-color-generator.html) to generate hex codes from colors.
 ```python
 import matplotlib.pyplot as plt